thillRobot/ros2_workshop/docs/module5/tutorial5-turtlebot3-simulations.md

 The following commands were entered in the video tutorial5

-Install Gazebo Ionic (recommended version for ROS Kilted) from osrf binaries
+Install Gazebo Ionic (recommended version for ROS Kilted) from osrf binaries GAZEBO MAY BE PREVIOUSLY INSTALLED, TRY SKIPPING THIS STEP
 ```
   sudo apt-get update
   sudo apt-get install curl lsb-release gnupg